inot/fvf/README.md

 - Streaming UI is now the default behavior for interactive mode; the `-stream` flag was removed.
 - Interactive list: highlight matched query substrings in results (white on gray; bold when selected).
 - Tests: added unit tests for UI helpers and value formatting.

+## TODO

+- If there are no env variables set shows the error message.
+-